12 Tips for Long-Exposure Landscape Photography

-There’s nothing worse than going home and having an exposed photo for 1 or 2 minutes that’s totally out of focus.
+There’s nothing worse than going home and having an exposed photo of one or two minutes that’s totally out of focus.

 6. Lower Your ISO to Avoid Digital Noise

-Now that you decided the composition and you set the focus point, it’s time to move on to the technical aspects of photography.
+Now that you have decided on the composition and set the focus point, it’s time to move on to the technical aspects.

 Forget the so-called “extended” downwards and upwards values.
-These are only an electronic change to the sensor’s native sensitivity values.
+These are only electronic changes to the sensor’s native sensitivity values.

 Once you’ve set your focus point and ISO, it’s time to move on to exposure.

-Start making some test shots, see the exposure you like best.
+Start making some test shots, and see the exposure you like best.
 Keep in mind the mood you want to give to the image.

-The idea is to have a good and balanced histogram.
-Make sure it’s not too shifted to the highlights and not too far to the left, where there are blacks.
+The idea is to have a balanced histogram.
+Make sure it’s not shifted too far in either direction of the highlights or lowlights.

 At this stage, do not check the exposure only with the image on the camera screen.
 Learn to read your histogram.

 There is no perfect histogram or one that is always correct.
-But there are clear signs for the wrong one.
-If it is too much shifted to the left (blacks) or too far to the right (the highlights).
+But there are clear signs for the wrong one, like if it is shifted too far to the left (blacks) or too far to the right (highlights).

 That’s why it’s important that you set the focus and exposure before using an ND filter.

 At this point, recalculate the correct exposure for the ND filter you added to match the one without it.

-For example, if a correctly exposed photo without a filter was f/8, 1/50 and ISO 100, and then you added a 6 stop filter, you need to remove 6 stops of light from that exposure.
+For example, if a correctly exposed photo without a filter was f/8, 1/50, and ISO 100, and then you added a 6-stop filter, you need to remove 6 stops of light from those exposure settings.
 The new photo could be shot at f/11, 0.6 seconds, ISO 100.